T91 assault rifle

-The T91 (聯勤5.56公釐T91戰鬥步槍) is a gas-operated, magazine-fed, assault rifle produced by the 205th Armory of National Defense in Republic of China (aka Taiwan).
-It is based on the proven T86 assault rifle, incorporating features from the M16 and AR-18 with more modern features.
-The T91 is lighter and shorter than the T65 it replaces, and has an adjustable 3-position telescoping stock.
+The T91 (聯勤5.56公釐T91戰鬥步槍) is a gas-operated, magazine-fed, assault rifle chambered for the 5.56×45mm NATO cartridge.
+It is designed and produced by the 205th Armory of National Defense in the Republic of China (Taiwan).

+Based on the T86 assault rifle, the rifle inherits the same short-stroke gas system and maintains the controls and ergonomics similar that to of a M16.
+The T91 is 0.14 kg (0.31 lb) lighter and 110 mm (4.3 in) shorter than the T65 it replaces.

 History

 The T91 was a further development of the T86, which had been intended to replace the T65 series in Taiwanese military service.
 Experience on the previous design and feedback from various users were incorporated into the T91.
 Development was completed in 2002, and full volume production commenced in 2003.

-The T91 was designed with the capabilities of the People's Liberation Army in mind, and is superior to the Type 81 assault rifle.
-It also has advantages over the QBZ-95, China's current standard issue assault rifle.
+The T91 was designed to counter the People's Liberation Army's deployment of Type 81 assault rifle and the QBZ-95.

 There are rumors that arms dealers had secretly inquired about the possibility of sales to certain militant groups in Southeast Asia, but were reportedly rejected by the Republic of China Ministry of National Defense (MND).
 The MND neither confirmed nor denied such rumors.

+On March 8, 2023, the ROC Marine Corp reported the loss of two T91s from the 99th Marine Brigade's inventory in Kaohsiung.